Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/README.md

-# Data
+# Data Source
 - The original ZuCo corpus is available at https://osf.io/uxamg/.
+As the data files were of large size, I recommend downloading efficiently using my code at `./zuco_preprocessing/src/zuco_matfiles_download.py`.
+See systematic instructions below.

 - This project also requires a `zuco_data_storage` folder inside the current dir, which is imported from https://github.com/DS3Lab/zuco-nlp/tree/master by Nora Hollenstein.
 I rename the folder name `zuco-nlp` to `zuco_data_storage`.
-Please refer to the [README.md](./zuco_data_storage/README.md) in the folder for acknowledgement details.
+Please refer to the [README.md](./zuco_data_storage/README.md) in the `zuco_data_storage` folder for details.

 # Instructions

 ## 0. Requirements
-Please refer to the README.md in each folder for the instructions of setting up the environment for each step.
+Please refer to the subsequent README.md files in each folder for the instructions of setting up the environment for each step.

 ## 1. Data Preprocessing
-First, go to the [README.md](./zuco_preprocessing/README.md) in the folder `zuco_preprocessing` for data preprocessing instructions.
+First, please refer to the [README.md](./zuco_preprocessing/README.md) in the folder `zuco_preprocessing` for data formatting and preprocessing instructions.
 ## 2. Experiment 1
 Please refer to the [README.md]() in the folder `AddToken_Method` for the instructions of Experiment 1.
 ## 3. Experiment 2